adriansliacky/adventofcode/README.md

 <h1 align="center">
 </h1>

-These files are also located in each directory: `input.txt` (my input for the day) and `test.txt` - which is the file from the AoC examples.
+These file is also located in each directory: `test.txt` - which is the file from the AoC examples.
 So, if you don't want to change anything in the code, just put your `input.txt` file into folder with the Python solution.